yahuey/APITest/README.md

 # APITest
-This is to help me understand APIs.
+This is to help me understand APIs with Python